LOLIPO1233PI/Compass-readable/README.md

 Compass is a language based of [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)).
-Created by Thevitebsk (or gaham)
+Created by Gaham (A.K.A.
+Thevitebsk)

-not really an original name but who cares.
+Compass isn't really an original name for languge but who cares.

 # STATUS
 - [X] Implement function definition